dsampath23/Infra-Modules-Webapp/README.md

 Our AWS 3-tier web deployment architecture is designed for high availability and scalability, utilizing multiple availability zones (AZs) within a Virtual Private Cloud (VPC).
 The architecture includes:

 -VPC Design:
 A dedicated Virtual Private Cloud (VPC) to isolate and organize resources.

-High Availability:
+-High Availability:
 Two availability zones for redundancy and high availability.

-Subnet Configuration:
+-Subnet Configuration:
 Two public subnets in each availability zone for load balancers.
 Four private subnets (two for API and two for web) in each availability zone.

-Domain Management:
+-Domain Management:

 Utilization of Route 53 for domain management, with www.example.com hosted zone attached to a Load Balancer.
 SSL/TLS Security: